salvatop/VideoPlayerSwiftUI/README.md

 ## Features

-- Fetch alist of videos from an API
+- Fetch a list of videos from an API
 - Play videos from a playlist
 - Navigate between videos in the playlist
 - Automatic pause and reset when a video finishes